fragenabhishek/fragenabhishek/README.md

 - 👋 Hi, I’m abhishek
 - 👀 I’m interested in everthing
-- 🌱 I’m currently learning nothing
+- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on something
+- 💞️ I’m looking to collaborate on JavaScript
-- 📫 Reach me through clicking
+- 📫 Reach me mail

 <!---
 fragenabhishek/fragenabhishek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.